Master of Cybersecurity and Threat Intelligence (MCTI) Admission Requirements

 - Academic Transcripts

 - Statement of Interest detailing what you are looking to achieve with a graduate degree and what your interests are from a course or project perspective

 - A test of English proficiency is required of all applicants whose first language is not English*

-Please note, we will not be able to pre-evaluate any documents, and must receive all the required documentation before your application can be examined.
+We will not be able to pre-evaluate any documents, and must receive all the required documentation before your application can be evaluated.
 If you need further assistance, please contact our Graduate Program Assistant.